-If your child doesn’t know what they want to do, assure them there’s nothing wrong with being indecisive about a big decision.
+If your teen doesn’t know what they want to do, assure them there’s nothing wrong with being indecisive about a big decision.
 Help them manage their anxiety and talk to them about the practicalities of career planning.
-Another option is to attend online Open Night information sessions or view past sessions about specific courses.
+Another option is to attend an upcoming event.

 Coming to a Murdoch University event is a great opportunity for you to explore your future and chat with academics and students about courses, careers and uni life.
 You may also be able to experience a range of helpful activities, including:

 - Meeting current students - giving insights on what it's like to study at Murdoch and tips for getting the most out of your uni experience.